Floating Aquatic Vegetation

 For more information about this year treatment season CLICK HERE.

 DBW uses mechanical harvesting vessels designed specifically for FAV removal at certain times during the year.
-FAV harvesting can be practical in heavily infested areas where chemical control methods cannot be easily applied due to heavy plant matting.
+FAV harvesting can be practical in heavily infested areas where herbicide control methods cannot be easily applied due to heavy plant matting.

 For more information about this year mechanical harvesting season CLICK HERE.